ratulparui/TCL_Scripting/README.md

 Now to check whether the output directory exists or not, we can give the following set of commands.
 ![ex1](https://github.com/user-attachments/assets/ae8f8c6f-c3b6-4a01-9634-195436584878)

+The

+          file isdirectory
+will return boolean value 0/1
+Now, the above set of commands create an output directory, if the output directory is not present.

 <a name="sub-subsection-222"></a>
 #### TCL_D2_SK2 L2 - Convert constraints.csv file to a matrix object